Fort Tryon Park is Your Outdoor Gym!

-This historic, 85-year-old, 67-acre park overlooking the Hudson River is a great place to be physically active while enjoying nature and spectacular views.
+This historic, 86-year-old, 67-acre park overlooking the Hudson River is a great place to be physically active while enjoying nature and spectacular views.
 The park has over eight miles of paved paths for walking and running.
-Bicyclists may enjoy the one mile bike lane along the park drive.
+Bicyclists may enjoy the one-mile lane along the road.
 Additional amenities include two playgrounds with workout stations, basketball and volleyball courts, ping pong tables, and lawns for playing catch, Frisbee, and tag.
 You can also use any of 52 staircases for your workout.